-This section tells Newcastle's story as they look to find a sustainable future for the city's parks and green spaces.
+This section tells Newcastle's story as they look to secure a sustainable future for the city's parks and green spaces.

-Now, supported by funding from the Heritage Lottery Fund (HLF) and in-kind support from the National Trust, Newcastle is exploring alternative funding and management solutions to secure and grow the public benefits which parks provide, such as physical and mental health and ecosystem services.
+Supported by funding from the Heritage Lottery Fund (HLF), National Trust and the Council’s own funding, Newcastle City Council has explored alternative funding and management solutions to secure and grow the public benefits which parks provide, such as physical and mental health and ecosystem services.

 Following a rigorous process of consultation and development, the Council has decided to establish a new, independent charity – Newcastle Parks Trust – to care for all 33 of the city’s parks and over 50 hectares of allotments, as indicated on the map below.

 The council is now working with National Trust and others to set up the new charity and help get it off to the best start possible.